edgelesssys/contrast/docs/docs/intro.md

 Contrast integrates fluently with the existing Kubernetes workflows.
 It's compatible with managed Kubernetes, can be installed as a day-2 operation and imposes only minimal changes to your deployment flow.

-## Use Cases
+## Use cases

 Contrast provides unique security [features](basics/features.md) and [benefits](basics/security-benefits.md).
 The core use cases are:

-* Increasing the security of your containers
+- Increasing the security of your containers
-* Moving sensitive workloads from on-prem to the cloud with Confidential Computing
+- Moving sensitive workloads from on-prem to the cloud with Confidential Computing
-* Shielding the code and data even from the own cluster administrators
+- Shielding the code and data even from the own cluster administrators
-* Increasing the trustworthiness of your SaaS offerings
+- Increasing the trustworthiness of your SaaS offerings
-* Simplifying regulatory compliance
+- Simplifying regulatory compliance
-* Multi-party computation for data collaboration
+- Multi-party computation for data collaboration

-## Next steps
+## Getting started

-You can learn more about the concept of [Confidential Containers](basics/confidential-containers.md), [features](basics/features.md), and [security benefits](basics/security-benefits.md) of Contrast in this section.
-To jump right into the action head to [*Getting started*](getting-started/install.md).
+Here are some good starting points to explore this documentation and learn about Contrast:

+- **Hands-on example**: The [Getting Started](./getting-started/overview.md) section walks you through making a deployment confidential using Contrast.
+It covers all steps from start to finish, making it ideal for understanding the full process through a small practical example.